johnfedoruk/bangular/aio/content/guide/universal.md

 <code-example path="universal/src/app/app.module.ts" region="browsermodule" title="src/app/app.module.ts (withServerTransition)">
 </code-example>

-Angular adds the `appId` value (which can be _any_ string) to the style-names of the server-rendered pages, so that they can be identified and removed when the client app starts.
+Bangular adds the `appId` value (which can be _any_ string) to the style-names of the server-rendered pages, so that they can be identified and removed when the client app starts.

 You can get runtime information about the current platform and the `appId` by injection.